 - If your mouth becomes dry, eat moist foods, drink plenty of fluids (6-8 glasses), and suck on sugarless hard candy.

 - Avoid smoking and chewing tobacco, drinking alcoholic beverages, and citrus juices.

 Shortness of Breath/Cough/Pneumonia

 This medication can cause shortness of breath, coughing, and pneumonia.
-If you are having trouble breathing or have a new or worsening cough, contact your care team.
+If you are having trouble breathing, call 911 or go to the Emergency room right away.
+If you have a new or worsening cough, contact your care team.